Ecommerce Payment Security: 10 Small Business Best Practices

 Merchant services choices | More options | Fewer options |

 Merchants are under obligation to protect a customer’s credit card information once it is used to complete a transaction.
 Even more so when accepting payments from customers online.
-The Federal Trade Commission recorded a 70% increase in reported credit card fraud in 2021, with online shopping accounting for $392 million of the total $5.8 billion in fraudulent sales.
+The Federal Trade Commission recorded nearly a 30% increase in reported fraud in 2022, with online shopping accounting for $358 million of the total $8.8 billion in fraudulent sales.

-Make sure to look for the following security features from your payment services provider:
+Make sure to look for the following online payment security features from your payment services provider:

 Credit card tokenization converts your customer’s credit card data into a “token,” or string of randomly generated numbers.
 An ideal payment processor would have this measure in place from the checkout page.
-This makes it possible to safely communicate the information through payment gateways and store a cardholder’s information while adhering to PCI standards.
+This makes it possible to safely communicate the information through payment gateways and store a cardholder’s information while adhering to Payment Card Industry (PCI) standards.

-Both Visa and MasterCard actively contribute to creating and developing a more advanced 3DS that aims to improve both security and user experience during checkout.
+Both Visa and MasterCard actively contribute to creating and developing a more advanced 3DS that aims to improve both online payment security and user experience during checkout.

 AVS ensures the billing address the customer enters matches what the card-issuing bank has on its records.
 This mitigates unauthorized use of customer credit cards.
 Most payment gateways and some ecommerce platforms have settings to require certain address verification codes in order to accept the transaction.
 If you’re selling online, this is a crucial step for preventing fraud and the chargebacks fraudulent transactions can result in.